lysee/lysee/README.md

-# what is lysee

-Lysee is a pure-pascal and cross platform script language, it is being written and tested in lazarus and delphi.
+Lysee is a pure-pascal and cross platform script language written and tested in free-pascal, lazarus and delphi.

-# Usage:
+## How to use it

 Embed it into your pascal programs, register functional routines into lysee's module, and then control your program with lysee scritp.

-# License:
+## License

 Lysee is freeware and open source under modified BSD style license.

-# Features:
+## Main features

-  - Supports module, class, function and partial functional programings.
+  - Supports module, type, function, constants and partial functional programings.
-  - Written in pure Pascal language.
   - Open source and totally free.
-  - So easy to use.
-  - Run in platforms where Free Pascal, Lazarus or Delphi exist.
+  - Run in platforms where Free Pascal, Lazarus or Delphi can run.

+## Syntax

+Lysee uses pascal-like language syntax.
+The main differences is lysee does not use begin and end keywords.
+To write child code block, you have to write statements behind the leading key word. see a sample: